nidoro/Magic.jl/README.md

 > This package is in early stage of development.
 You are welcomed to try it out
 > and give us your feedback!

+## What is Lit.jl?

+`Lit.jl` is a web app framework for Julia that makes it easy for you to build awesome interactable pages for your Julia creations. `Lit.jl` is what you need to give a web interface to your Julia programs.
+With `Lit.jl` you can make dashboards, data analysers, data transformers, optimizers, simulators, forms and much more.

+`Lit.jl` was inspired by the popular `streamlit` Python package.
+Like `streamlit`, it gives you the necessary structure to rapidly build a functional nice-looking web app and enough flexibility to customize it so it looks exactly how you want.

 ## Demo Web Apps

 ## Quick start